JAForbes/blog/posts/node-scripting-tips.md

 )
 ```

-Few things to note here, we're not using `xs[0]` so if the bucket was empty, our code doesn't crash, and we don't need an if statement to check if the list is empty.
+Few things to note here, we're not using `xs[0]` so if the bucket was empty, our code doesn't crash, and we don't need an `if` statement to check if the list is empty.

 Next thing is, the node stream API looks kind of nice... and it can be if you use it in a certain way.
-I'll try to demonstrate that.
+Which I'll try to demonstrate.

-Quick aside for those not familiar with the Node streams API, this tiny snippet is actually doing a lot behind the scenes.
-We only download from AWS as we pipe to stdout.
-So we can create as many read streams as we want, and they don't actually do anything until we attach them to a write stream.

-When we pipe each getObject into process.stdout you may think we're going to download way too much data at once.
+When we `pipe` each `getObject` into `process.stdout` you may think we're going to download way too much data at once.
 But each stream has an internal buffer that is pretty small and when that buffer is full the download is paused and only resumed when there's sufficient space again.
-So we're actually only download tiny chunks from each file in parallel.
+So we're actually only downloading tiny chunks from each file in parallel.

 That process is called back pressure.
-Which is a weird name, but all it means is how much pressure (data) is in the read stream waiting to be written to the next write stream.
+Which is a weird name, but all it means is: how much pressure (data) is in the read stream, waiting to be written to the next write stream.

 So there's a lot of powerful bidirectional communication happening between each stream in that call to `.pipe`.